TRIQS/dft_tools/doc/DFTDMFTmain.rst

 and the number of orbitals `n_orb`.
 There are again several optional parameters that allow the tailoring of the local Hamiltonian to specific needs.
 They are:

-  * `gf_struct`: The block structure of the local density matrix given in the format calculated by :class:`SumkLDA`.
+  * `gf_struct`: The block structure of the local density matrix given in the format calculated by :class:`SumkDFT`.
   * `map`: If `gf_struct` is given as parameter, `map` also must be given.
 This is the mapping from the block structure to a general up/down structure.